Pece17/LinuxServerManagement/README.md

 Portainer is now installed on ```bustergraafinen```

-# Installing Geany on Buster (Work in progress)
+# Installing Geany on Buster (Work in progress) < Cleamup!

+sudo add-apt-repository ppa:geany-dev/ppa

+sudo apt-get update

 sudo apt-get install geany geany-plugins-common

-# Pulling Harri's ready to run Salt Master and Minion container on Buster (Work in progress)
+# Pulling Harri's ready to run Salt Master and Minion container on Buster (Work in progress) < Write!

 For testing purposes, navigate to address https://hub.docker.com/r/darkdth/saltstacktesting/tags and check the command for pulling the latest Salt Master and Salt Minion container